 The thing that really elevated SNL's simultaneous spoof of both The Last Jedi and Undercover Boss was the sheer, eye-twitching commitment from that week's host, Kylo Ren himself, Adam Driver.
 Combining the most awkward hidden camera elements of the reality show with the most impulsive and short-tempered parts of Darth Vader's grandkid made this one of the most memorable skits of Season 41.
 The degree to which Bobby Moynihan obviously had a blast making it only made everything that much better.

 This cult favorite from the UK was parodying Star Wars with stop-motion animation almost a decade before Robot Chicken.
-A lot of the galaxy-related skits Adam Buxton and Joe Cornish put together make almost no sense to American audiences because of the sheer number of British references in them, but, it must be said: dressing R2-D2 and C-3PO up like the Pet Shop Boys, and making Darth Vader impersonate Grace Jones is pretty fantastic no matter where you're from.
+A lot of the galaxy-related skits Adam Buxton and Joe Cornish put together make almost no sense to American audiences because of the sheer number of British references in them.
+However, dressing R2-D2 and C-3PO up like the Pet Shop Boys, and making Darth Vader impersonate Grace Jones is pretty fantastic no matter where you're from.

 For fans who waited 16 years for a new Star Wars installment, George Lucas's prequels came as a crushing blow, thanks to the preponderance of bad CGI, a plot that veered dangerously close to C-Span territory, and, oh dear God, Jar Jar Binks.
 The Simpsons felt our pain... and then they documented it remarkably well.